SyedMustafaImam/Analket-IPL-Data-Analysis/README.md

 We have set the milestones for the implementation of the project:
-- Gathering
+- Data Gathering
 - Data Cleaning
+- Dataset Merge
 - Exploratory Data Analysis
 - Front End Application
 - Back End Application
-- Connectivity of Dataset with Back End Application
+- Connectivity of the Application
 - Data Visualization

 ### Web Application